Bulletin Author guidelines

 PO Box 8774

 Please note, the email address is only for submissions of content for the Bulletin or queries regarding the Bulletin content.
-All other queries for the society should be sent using our contact form or, in the case of insect identification requests from non-members, posted on our forum for non-members
+All other queries for the society should be sent using our contact form or, in the case of insect identification requests from non-members, posted on the Insect Identification Forum

 Please note that we cannot guarantee exactly when, or in which issue, an article will be published.